 In 2009 she founded Duo Divites.
 The performances included their arrangements for two violins of classical pieces written for orchestras or other ensembles and later published by Bärenreiter Verlag and Da Vinci Publishing.
 In 2020, the debut album "Cogitare et Sentire" was released on the Primton label.

-At the beginning of 2019 Duo Divites achieved first place: Grand Prize Virtuoso International Music Competition “Salzburg”, Austria; Grand Prize Virtuoso International Music Competition “Amsterdam”, Netherlands; 10th International Music Competition Belgrade, Serbia.
-Second place: Golden Classical Music Awards, United States; 4th Geneva International Music Competition, Swiss; IMKA International Chamber Music Competition, Bosnia and Herzegovina.
-Third place: Rising Stars Grand Prix International Online Music Competition Berlin, Germany
+At the beginning of 2019, Duo Divites took first place in the "Grand Prize Virtuoso" of the Salzburg International Music Competition, Austria; The "Grand Prize Virtuoso" of the International Music Competition Amsterdam, Netherlands; The 10th International Music Competition Belgrade, Serbia.
+Second place in the Golden Classical Music Awards, USA; The 4th Geneva International Music Competition, Switzerland; The International Chamber Music Competition IMKA, Bosnia and Herzegovina.
+Third place in the International online music competition “Rising Stars“ Grand Prix, Berlin, Germany.

 "I play different genres of music such as classical, rock, pop and progressive metal, with great passion.
 In doing so, I clearly differentiate the individual music styles from each other through different styles.
 The music is an expression of feelings and thoughts.
 For every genre I concentrate on the essential stylistic devices: In the classics this is the traditional violin technique, the beauty of the sound as well as the depth of thoughts and feelings.
 In rock and pop it is the feeling of the rhythmic groove.
 Metal music is tension as well as fifths and fourths.”